tomatolog/manticore/docs/5_searching/extended_query_syntax.rst

 documents that have at least 3 of the 6 specified words.
 Operator is limited to 255 keywords.
-Instead of an absolute number, you can also specify a number between 0.0 and 1.0 (standing for 0% and 100%), and Sphinx will match only documents with at least the specified percentage of given words.
+Instead of an absolute number, you can also specify a number between 0.0 and 1.0 (standing for 0% and 100%), and Manticore will match only documents with at least the specified percentage of given words.
 The same example above could also have been written “the world is a wonderful place”/0.5 and it would match documents with at least 50% of the 6 words.